-Last month I took part in the International Brotherhood of Magicians Stage Competition, which took place in Southport, Lancashire.
-8 to 10 acts perform and are judged on different criteria, it’s rather like the google algorithms, no one is quite sure what they are and how it works.
+Last month I worked as a Southport magician.
+I took part in the International Brotherhood of Magicians Stage Competition, which took place at the Southport Conference Centre, Lancashire.
+8 to 10 acts perform and are judged on different criteria.
+In fact it’s rather like the google algorithms, no one is quite sure what they are and how it works.
 It is always an entertaining evening and I really enjoyed taking part.

-Magicians regularly congregate in Southport for this particular convention, which is held annually.
-There is a close up magicians competition as well as the stage magicians.
-The competition day is one of the most popular of the five day convention.
+There is a close up magicians competition, which I have won in the past, as well as the stage magicians.
+The competition day is one of the most popular of the five-day convention.

-I was lucky enough to win theoriginality award for stage magic for one of the tricks I performed in my cabaret magic show.
+I was lucky enough to win the originality award for stage magic.
+I regularly perform this trick as part of my cabaret magic show.

-It combined a trick known as “any drink called for” with Shakespeare’s soliloquy which starts, “All the worlds a stage…” from As You Like It.
-The speech goes through the seven ages of man, starting with a baby, “Mewling and puking in the nurse’s arms”, right through to an old man.
-As each stage was described a relevant drink was produced, for example milk for the baby.
+It combined a trick known as “any drink called for” with Shakespeare’s soliloquy which starts.
+“All the worlds a stage…” from As You Like It.
+This speech goes through the seven ages of man.
+Indeed, it starts with a baby, “Mewling and puking in the nurse’s arms”, right through to an old man.
+As each stage was described a relevant drink was produced, for example, milk for the baby.

-Although not the most commercial magic, I was very proud of it and believed it was truly original magic.
+Although not the most commercial of magic tricks, I was very proud of it and believed it was truly original.

-I was surprised to be presented with a bust of Houdini probably the same weight and size as one of the twins my wife is expecting.
-There is a picture of the bust below.
+The organisers presented me with a bust of Houdini.
+Most notably because it was probably the same weight and size as one of the twins my wife is expecting.

-I did not win the competition itself, it was won by a company from Portugal called Ta Na Manga, they really were quite extraordinary, here is a link to their trailer
+I did not win the competition itself.
+In fact, Portugal’s Ta Na Manga won the first prize, with their quite extraordinary piece.
+Here is a link to their trailer

 Originally written in 2011.
 I transferred this article from my blog.